-STUDENT FINANCIAL ASSISTANCE
+FINANCIAL ASSISTANCE

-Delta State University offers a comprehensive program of financial aid to assist students in obtaining a college education.
+The Office of Financial Assistance at Delta State University offers a comprehensive program of financial aid to assist students in obtaining a college education.
+All communication from the office will be conducted electronically via the student's official university email address and DSU Online Services.

 The following federal and state aid programs are available to DSU students: